w3c/wai-tutorials/source/carousels/styling.html.erb.md

 <%= ref :end %>
 {:/}

-## Use Button Shape to Indicate Status
+## Use Redundant Status Indicators

-Since the buttons are typically small, it is important to indicate their status both in color and shape (in addition to proper naming and labeling).
-In this example a filled square is used for buttons associated with items currently not shown.
+Since the navigation buttons added to the carousel are typically small, it is important to indicate their status both in color and shape (in addition to proper naming and labeling).
+This makes it easier for people to differentiate the buttons and their current status.

-The “active” button (that is associated with the current item) has a white background, a blue border and slightly rounded corners.
-When a keyboard user focuses or a mouse user hovers a button, that button will have a dotted border.
-In the following example, the carousel is showing item 1.
+In the following example a filled square is used for buttons associated with items currently not shown.
+The button for the item shown has rounded corners and inverted colors.
+When users hover over these buttons using a mouse or focus them using a keyboard, their border is dotted.

 {::nomarkdown}
 <%= demo %>